la2050/archive/_projects/2016/the-bilingual-scientists-engineers-mathematicians-and-innovators-semi-program.md

   - Technical infrastructure (computers etc.)
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  The Patrick Henry Foundation, in collaboration with California State University Long Beach, will develop and incubate the Scientists, Engineers, Mathematicians and Innovators (SEMI) program, a new bilingual (Spanish and English) curriculum that introduces 5th grade elementary school students to STEM in a culturally-relevant manner.
 project_impact: >-
   ["Proficiency in English and Language Arts and Math","Early education","Student education pipeline"]